 8. Service Credit Union — 0.25% APY, $50 minimum balance to earn APY

 Currently, Service Credit Union is offering an 0.25% APY on funds in its Business Savings account, as long as you maintain a daily balance of at least $50.
-Additionally, Service Credit Union offers a Business Secondary Savings account, also with a 0.25% APY, if you want to save for multiple savings goals at the same time.
+Additionally, Service Credit Union offers a Business Secondary Savings account, with the same APY, if you want to save for multiple savings goals at the same time.

 9. First National Community Bank — 0.21% APY, $25,000 minimum balance to earn APY